UnityHPC/unity-web-portal/CONTRIBUTING.md

-# Contributing to the Unity Web Portal
+# Contributing to the UnityHPC Platform Account Portal

 ## Conventions